Dominik-Hillmann/wini-gasthaus-website/content/en/booking.md

 An estimate of the price of the booking will be displayed right above the 'Send' button when entering the booking information.

+If calendar fields are marked red or half red, they are not available for booking.

 A successful message does not mean that the inn is booked.
 Please allow us one day to verify your reservation and send an invoice to the email address you provided.